halbupt/WiFi_CSI_and_Video_synchronize/README.md

-# Yanling
-Combined wireless signals and video for intelligent sensing
+# A Wireless-Vision Dataset for Privacy Preserving Human Activity Recognition

 A.  Installation MATLAB Engine API for python